olga-terekhova/git-gdrive-sync/README.md

 They are designed to be stored on Google Drive, but it is strongly discouraged to store a git folder on mounted cloud storage like Google Drive or OneDrive.
 This leads to a setup where Colab notebooks are stored outside a git location, which creates syncronization problems.

-Let's look closely at possible alternatives.
+Let's look closely at possible alternatives:
 1) The git repo folder is stored within a locally mounted Google Drive disk.
     <img src="./docs/components_2.png" width="800">
     Downsides: